 Indiana University Kelley School of Business MBA Program – Class profile, Cost of Attendance & Median Salary

-Below are the details of the Kelley School of Business full-time MBA program’s class profile, cost of attendance, median salary.
+Below are the details of the Kelley School of Business full-time MBA program’s class profile, cost of attendance, and the median salary for the class of 2024:

 Here is the list of the total cost (tuition fee + living expenses) of top MBA programs across the world.